microsoft/Windows-driver-samples/hid/hidusbfx2/README.md

 ---
 topic: sample
-description: Demonstrates mapping of a non-HID USB device to a HID device.
+description: "Demonstrates mapping of a non-HID USB device to a HID device."
 languages:
 - cpp
 products: